 A great deal of this information concerning financial challenges to rural hospitals comes from the Center for Health care Quality and Payment Reform (CHQPR).
 CHQPR does a great job consolidating and reporting on many details and realities impacting small rural hospitals.
-I think it’s easy for many of us who do not live in rural areas to believe that the increasing costs of health care services do not impact us.
+I think it’s easy for many of us who do not live in rural areas to believe that the increasing costs of health care services and facilities do not impact us.
 However, CHQPR does a great job proposing some salient reasons we should all care about escalating costs and disparities in rural America.
 For example – “Most of the nation’s food supply comes from rural communities, and the farm and ranch workers and their families in those communities rely on rural hospitals for health care services.”
 I believe it’s a relatively easy task for those in urban areas whose supply chains have been impacted over the last two years to draw a line between our communities and health care in rural areas.

 So for me, the thing that’s really at the top of my mind when I think about how to impact operating performance for rural hospitals is what role financial decision support can play in driving improvements.
 Again, according to CHQPR – “The cost of inpatient care, laboratory tests, imaging studies, primary care visits, and most other essential services is also inherently higher at small rural hospitals.”
 So getting true and accurate insight into operating costs by service line and down to the patient level could be a game-changer for small struggling rural hospitals fighting to stay alive.
 Understanding which service lines are profitable and not and aligning care pathways around patient-level costs could help improve operating performance and quality of care for rural hospitals.